 CAU guidelines for safeguarding good scientific practice

 Kiel University, together with the organisations for promoting early career researchers, wants to promote and ensure basic principles of honesty and fairness in science.
-The University Senate therefore adopted new guidelines for safeguarding good scientific practice at its meeting on 10 May 2017.
-The current guidelines are based on the recommendations of the Committee on "Professional Self Regulation in Science" of the German Research Foundation (DFG), and implement appropriate procedures to deal with suspicions of scientific misconduct.
+The University Senate therefore adopted updated guidelines for safeguarding good scientific practice at its meeting on 01 June 2022.
+These guidelines implement the code "Guidelines for Safeguarding Good Scientific Practice" of the German Research Foundation (DFG) as a revision of the memorandum "Safeguarding Good Scientific Practice".
+Appropriate ways of dealing with suspected scientific misconduct are implemented.

 Responsible approach to freedom of research and research risks